sereyatiampati/phase-3-sql-table-relations-intro-to-joins/README.md

 # SQL Joins

+## Learning Goals

+- Describe how SQL join clauses combine data from multiple tables based on a common column between them
+- Define the different types of SQL joins: inner, outer, left outer, right outer
+- Practice writing join statements

 ## Overview

 We'll discuss how to retrieve specific sets of data from associated tables using SQL join statements.

-## Objectives

-1. Describe how SQL join clauses combine data from multiple tables based on a common column between them
-2. Define the different types of SQL joins: inner, outer, left outer, right outer
-3. Practice writing join statements

 ## What Is a JOIN?